brnco/thm/README.md

 **test input*

-if you want to generate a test input file for this situation here's how
+if you want to generate a test input file for this situation here's how.
+Note, ffmpeg cannot generate timecode tracks at this time.

 first, make a video file in the usual way